Skip to main content

 To check the SQL query information of the executing session, select the query (or sql_text) column in the Active sessions section.
 The SQL details window appears.
 You can check the SQL query statements and plan information.

-SQL details
+SQL detail

 • View SQL Statistics: You can go to the SQL statistics menu where you can check statistical information related to the SQL query statement.